 IR Organizational Structure

-The Company assigns a corporate executive to oversee IR activities and has established the Corporate Communications & Investor Relations Department as the department in charge of IR activities.
+The Company assigns a corporate executive to oversee IR activities and has established the Investor Relations Department as the department in charge of IR activities.
 Through this structure, the Company seeks to enhance its disclosure of information and dialogue.
-The department in charge of IR activities shares information appropriately with the Company's operating departments, as well as Group companies.
+The department in charge of IR activities gathers information appropriately with the Company's operating departments, as well as Group companies.

 Disclosure of IR Information

 - The Company will engage in timely disclosure in accordance with the Securities Listing Regulations approved by the Tokyo Stock Exchange.
 The Company will also proactively disclose other information of substantial interest to shareholders, investors, securities analysts and other market participants, as well as information intended to promote an understanding of the Sony Financial Group.
 Furthermore, the Company will maintain continuity and consistency in the information it discloses.

 - Method of Disclosure

 - The Company will provide timely disclosure based on the Securities Listing Regulations through the Timely Disclosure network (TDnet) of the Tokyo Stock Exchange, and will promptly make such information available on the Company corporate website.